-As technology finds itself increasingly becoming a part of schools and classrooms, it is critical that we use these tools in the best possible manner.
-One of these practices, becoming more and more popular, is the blog as a teacher tool.
+As technology increasingly becomes a part of schools and classrooms, we must use these tools in the best possible manner.
+One of these practices, becoming more and more popular, is the blog as a teaching tool.

 There are many reasons why an educator would start a class blog and many insights a learner could gain from the practice.
 It can help boost literacy & critical thinking skills, bolster a learner’s digital skillset, be a hands-on lesson on navigating the online world, and foster deeper learner engagement with a topic.

 There are many platforms your classroom can use, from WordPress to Weebly to Tumblr.
-However, before you get to that stage you need to create a code of ethics for your students online.
+However, before you get to that stage, you need to create a code of ethics for your learners online.
 You can create the code of ethics collaboratively with the class and sticky the post to the top of your blog, which acts as a lesson hub.

 Okay then, let’s dive right in!

 Whether you teach English, math or science, elementary or high school, you can be creative in having your learners blog to enhance their learning experience, particularly to emphasize cross-curricular, outside-the-box thinking.
 Here are some suggestions.

 Reflections on Readings

-During class discussions, you probably have a handful of very eager students discussing the book or article they’ve been assigned.
-What about the quieter students?
-Some students are not comfortable sharing their opinions out loud.
+During class discussions, you probably have a handful of very eager learners discussing the book or article they’ve been assigned.
+What about the quieter learners?
+Some learners are not comfortable sharing their opinions out loud.
 Further, this can be a paper-free way to keep track of learners’ assignments & journal entries.

 Essay of the Month

-According to a study by Miriam Sullivan & Nancy Longnecker about using class blogs as a teaching tool to promote writing and student interaction, most students agreed that they write better when they know their post will be read by other students.
-Why not use this (positive) peer pressure to motivate students to write well?
+According to a study by Miriam Sullivan & Nancy Longnecker about using class blogs as a teaching tool to promote writing and student interaction, most learners agreed that they write better when they know other learners will read their posts.
+Why not use this (positive) peer pressure to motivate learners to write well?
 An essay can be highlighted that month as “essay of the month” and shared with the wider community!